Home » Posts tagged 'strategic planning'

 Core Competency Analysis – An Overview

 A clear identification and thorough understanding of an organization’s core competencies is central to obtaining a competitive advantage and sustaining performance excellence.
-Understanding core competencies and using them well frequently results in marketplace differentiators which often deliver greater returns on the capital invested in a firm’s operation.
-Decisions about organizational core competencies are integral to how senior leaders align strategy and translatate executive decision-making and operational management.
+Understanding core competencies and using them well….frequently results in marketplace differentiators that deliver greater returns on the capital a firm invests.
+In addition, decisions about core competencies are integral to how senior leaders align strategy and translatate executive decision-making into operational management.

 What are Core Competencies?

-The term “core competencies” refers to your organization’s areas of greatest expertise.
-An organization’s core competencies are those strategically important internal capabilities that are central to fulfilling its mission or a distinctive competence that provides a firm a competitive advantage in its industry.
-Core competencies frequently are challenging for competitors or suppliers and partners to imitate.
-Absence of a needed core competency may result in a significant strategic challenge or disadvantage in the marketplace.
+The term “core competencies” refers to an organization’s areas of greatest expertise.
+An organization’s core competencies are defined as either those internal capabilities that are essential to fulfilling its mission or those distinctive competencies that provides a firm with competitive advantages in its industry.
+Core competencies are challenging for competitors and suppliers imitate.
+Absence of a needed core competency can make a company vulnerable to threat in the marketplace.

 Core competencies may involve technology expertise, unique service offerings, a marketplace niche, or a particular business acumen (e.g., business acquisitions).
-Core competencies focus on an organization’s internal capacities and deep proficiencies that enable a company to deliver unique value to customers.
+They focus on an organization’s internal capacities and deep proficiency which enable it to deliver unique value to its customers.
 Core competencies also contribute substantially to the benefits a company’s customers experience.
 The distinguishing characteristic of organizational core competencies are that they develop overtime and represent the continual accomplishment of a firm’s strategy.

 Core Competency – An Example, Southwest Airlines